jasonKercher/odin-archs/README.md

 This works by cloning a local copy of the compiler and mounting the current directory as a volume in the container.
-Architecture is controlled by the `${g_archs}` variable in `run.sh` which can be treated as an array.
+Architecture is controlled by the `${g_archs}` variable in `run.sh` which can be treated as an *array*.
 This can be set externally:

 ```sh
 g_archs=arm64 ./run.sh init